 Mathis is a very small city located in the state of Texas.
 With a population of 5,037 people and two constituent neighborhoods, Mathis is the 364th largest community in Texas.

-When you are in Mathis, you'll notice that it is more blue-collar than most other communities in America.
-42.38% of Mathis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some cities, Mathis isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mathis are a mix of both white- and blue-collar jobs.
 Overall, Mathis is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Mathis who work in healthcare suport services (9.54%), sales jobs (8.46%), and office and administrative support (7.70%).
+There are especially a lot of people living in Mathis who work in healthcare suport services (11.07%), sales jobs (8.39%), and office and administrative support (7.94%).

+Mathis is an extremely ethnically-diverse city.
 The people who call Mathis home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Mathis, accounting for 94.61% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Mathis, accounting for 93.55% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Mathis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mathis include English, Irish, Czech, and Greek.
+Important ancestries of people in Mathis include Irish, English, Czech, and Dutch.

 The most common language spoken in Mathis is Spanish.
 Other important languages spoken here include English and German.